Running PhotoPrism on a Raspberry Pi¶

 number of workers by setting

-PHOTOPRISM_WORKERS to a value less than the number of logical CPU cores in
+PHOTOPRISM_WORKERS to a reasonably small value in